Galactic seismology: joint evolution of impact-triggered stellar and gaseous disc corrugations: Results

 The total energy of a star's orbit is given by the sum of these four individual contributions.
 It is worth noting that quantifying the in-plane and vertical contributions to the total potential by $\epsilon^{ip}_{pot}$ and $\epsilon^z_{pot}$, respectively, is a valid approach given that the overwhelming majority of stars away from the galaxy's centre (i.e. $R \gtrsim 5$ kpc) are moving along roughly circular orbits, and thus the potential is separable in $R$ and $z$ \citep[cf.][their section 3.2]{bin08a}.

 The median values of the kinetic and potential energies of the stellar disc change by no more than 5 and 1 percent relative to their initial value as a result of the interaction, but then remain fairly steady for the remainder of the simulation (see Fig. ~\ref{f:ener_evol}, bottom panel, continuous curves).
 The same behaviour is displayed by the stellar disc in the N-body simulations and the corresponding results are therefore omitted from our discussion.

-We note that prior to the impact there is a noticeable dip relative to the initial value in the kinetic and potential energies of the disc.
+We note that {\em prior} to the impact there is a noticeable dip relative to the initial value in the kinetic and potential energies of the disc.
 This is likely a consequence of numerical noise which presumably leads to a readjustment of all components.
 Our suspicion is supported by the same behaviour being observed in the isolated hybrid simulation (cf. Fig.~\ref{f:ener_evol_iso}).
+The subsequent bump and dip in the kinetic energy can be understood as a consequence of the impact, and of the system's revirialisation, respectively.
+Indeed, during the (impulsive) interaction an energy $\Delta \epsilon_{kin}$ is added to the system's initial kinetic energy, $\epsilon_{kin,~0}$ over a relatively short timescale.
+At revirialisation, the kinetic energy of the system is $\epsilon_{kin,~0} - \Delta \epsilon_{kin}$, i.e. $2 \Delta \epsilon_{kin}$ {\em lower} than the kinetic energy shortly after the impact \citep[e.g.][]{bin08a}.

-We now look at the vertical energy of individual stars across the disc (see Fig. ~\ref{f:ener_evol}, bottom panel, broken curves).
-The median value of the vertical kinetic increases significantly by 15 percent relative to its initial value as a result of the interaction (cf. Fig.~\ref{f:ener_evol_iso}) but remains steady after that.
-The median value of the potential energy increases slightly with time by about 5 percent relative to its initial value after roughly 2 Gyr.
+We now look at the vertical energy of individual stars across the disc (see Fig. ~\ref{f:ener_evol}, bottom panel, dashed curves).
+The median value of the vertical kinetic (thick dashed) increases significantly by 15 percent relative to its initial value as a result of the interaction (cf. Fig.~\ref{f:ener_evol_iso}) but remains steady after that.
+The median value of the potential energy (thin dashed) increases slightly with time by about 5 percent relative to its initial value after roughly 2 Gyr.

-The increase in the latter is modest, even more so in view of the fact that the vertical energy is orders of magnitude smaller than the in-plane energy, and it may thus be disregarded for the moment.
+The increase in the latter is modest, even more so in view of the fact that the vertical energy is orders of magnitude smaller than the in-plane energy.
 Therefore, our energy analysis indicates that the average vertical energy of individual stars is reasonably well conserved during the course of the simulation after the interaction.
-This result is clearly at odds with the decrease of the vertical energy we observe in the corrugations.
-The latter cannot thus be explained in terms of energy transfer between galaxy components, and an alternative explanation is required.
+This result is clearly at odds with the significant decrease of the vertical energy we observe in the corrugations of the stellar disc ($\sim 68$ per cent; see previous section).
+We conclude that the latter cannot be explained in terms of energy transfer between galaxy components, or in terms of the conversion of ordered energy into random energy, and an alternative explanation is required.